Torontál County: History

 In 1848/1849 the area of the county was claimed by the self-proclaimed Serbian Vojvodina, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crownland.
 After 1853, the county did not exist since the voivodeship was divided into districts.
 After the voivodeship was abolished in 1860, the area was reincorporated into the Habsburg Kingdom of Hungary and the county was recreated in January 1861.
 In 1876, when the administrative structure of the Kingdom of Hungary was changed, the borders of Torontal County were modified to include the District of Velika Kikinda.
 A few years prior, parts of the territory of the former Banat Military Frontier (including Pancsova/Pančevo, formerly the seat of the so-called German Regiment) had also been annexed to it.

 In the autumn of 1918, at the end of the First World War, the ephemeral Banat Republic was proclaimed in Timișoara, and also claimed Torontál county, but the attempt to create a Banatian state failed.
-Under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from the territory of Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line line.
+Under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary were obligated to retreated from the territory of Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Serbian Royal Army to establish effective control south of the Baja-Szeged-Mureș line.

 By that time, the process of political dissolution of Austria-Hungary already entered its final stages, and on 16 November the First Hungarian Republic was proclaimed.
 In the same time, local Serbian and other Slavic leaders organized the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja, that was held on 25 November in Novi Sad, and proclaimed the unification of those regions (Banat, Bačka and Baranja, including the Torontál county), into the Kingdom of Serbia.
 Several days later, on 1 December 1918, the Kingdom of Serbs, Croats and Slovenes was proclaimed, encompassing Serbia with Montenegro, and South Slavic provinces of the former Austria-Hungary.
 Thus, two countries laid claims on the Torontál county, the Hungarian Republic and the Yugoslav Kingdom.